 The sample collector will document all pertinent sample collection data.
-Individuals relinquishing or receiving custody of the samples will sign, date, and note the time on the analysis request and chain-of-custody form.
+Individuals relinquishing or receiving custody of the samples will sign, date, and note the time on the analysis request/chain-of-custody form.
 A chain-of-custody form must accompany all samples from collection through laboratory analysis.
-The analytical laboratory will return the completed chain-of-custody form to the Facility and it will become a part of the permanent record documenting the sampling effort.
+The completed original chain-of-custody form will be returned by the analytical laboratory and will become a part of the permanent record documenting the sampling effort.